 Presenting some captures from that relaxed walk in Itchan Kala.
 Clicking on any of the photographs below will open a slide show.
 You can then use the left or right arrow keys to navigate through the 9 photographs and their accompanying captions.

-It is also picture postcard perfect and that is also contributes to its surreality.
-Add to the fact, that locals don’t live there and it seems to exist only for tourists makes it even more so.
+It is also picture postcard perfect.
+Add to the fact, that locals don’t live there and it seems to exist only for tourists.
 But what makes it most surreal for me is that it is such a perfect slice of the past, though rather aggressively preserved.

 But I’m not complaining, for whatever the reason and however much surreal Khiva and the Itchan Kala may feel to me, it is undoubtedly a jewel and a unique city.
 A must see for sure.